| pouring arak for a friend |

 BALI ARAK AND TUAK: BALI’S LOCALLY BREWED “MOONSHINE”

 Most S.E.Asian countries have some form of locally brewed ‘hard stuff.’
 In Asia such brews are usually made from rice or palm juice.
 Bali’s two local drinks are made from palm tree fruits.
-Arak is the more famous brew, known even by tourists because it’s often served in 5-star resorts around the island.
+Arak is the more famous brew, known even by tourists because it’s often served in 5-star resorts and hotels in Bali.
 At resorts and tourist restaurants arak is usually served as a cocktail, the two most popular being ‘Arak Madu’ (arak with honey) and ‘Arak Attack’ (arak with sprite and lemon)

 Arak is also an integral part of daily Balinese life.
 It’s served at various ceremonies including funerals, weddings, and numerous Hindu ceremonies.
 In addition, local guys often drink arak in the evenings with friends, either at a bar, a friend’s house, or outside along the street.
 In rural areas like Amed in NE Bali, it’s quite common to find groups of guys sitting around roadside or in a public pavilion drinking arak and talking loudly- often yelling excitedly- as they become more and more inebriated.
 Please note I said ‘guys.’
 Balinese girls do not drink or smoke.
 Drinking is done entirely by ‘the men.’
 Forget our western notions of going out for a drink with a girlfriend or wife.
 The same is true for going out dancing or visiting bars.
 You won’t find local women in bars dancing.
 Guys go out.
 Women stay home. ho-hum.